Give away your pennies, and you get more coins that can start small miracles, which lead to bigger ones.

 PITCH

-Almost like manna from heaven, pennies come to nine-year-old Coral Graf, who lives on the Upper East Side of New York City.
-Always wanting to cause good in the world, she gives the pennies away, hoping to create larger miracles.
-Interestingly enough, whenever she shares her pennies with others, she gets more coins.
-The stream of pennies never stops and neither do the miracles with them.
+Almost like manna from heaven, magic coins come to nine-year-old Coral Graf from The Man Upstairs through her heating vent.
+She lives on the Upper East Side of New York City and always wants to cause good in the world.
+She gives the pennies, nickels, dimes, quarters, half dollars, and dollar coins away in her neighborhood and hopes to create miracles.
+Whenever she shares her coins with others, she gets more coins from The Man Upstairs.
+The stream of coins never stops and neither does the goodness with them.

 Copyright 2022 Jennifer Waters